DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/09-serverless/homework.md

 COPY dino-vs-dragon-v2.tflite .
 ```

+> Note that the version of Python is 3.9, so you need to use the right wheel for
+> TF-Lite.
+For Tensorflow 2.7.0, it's https://github.com/alexeygrigorev/tflite-aws-lambda/raw/main/tflite/tflite_runtime-2.7.0-cp39-cp39-linux_x86_64.whl

 And pushed it to [`svizor42/zoomcamp-dino-dragon-lambda:v2`](https://hub.docker.com/r/svizor42/zoomcamp-dino-dragon-lambda/tags).

 > Note: The image already contains a model and it's not the same model
 > as the one we used for questions 1-4.

 ## Question 5